izikeros/blog/content/posts/posts/2023/2023-10-13-chunking_strategy.md

 **Edits:**

-- 2023-11-06 - added reference: Evaluating the Ideal Chunk Size for a RAG System using LlamaIndex
+- 2023-11-06: Added reference: Evaluating the Ideal Chunk Size for a RAG System using LlamaIndex
-- 2023-11-13 - added video from Weaviate
+- 2023-11-13: Added video from Weaviate

 X::[[RAG_question_answering_deciding_on_the_strategies_Architecture]]
 X::[[context_generation_strategy]]